buggyrace/buggy-race-about/docs/teaching/submission.md

 The server can't really handle this for you because there is so much variation — depending on the level of your students — as to how and what the submission really is.
-There might or might not be a [report](the-report) involved too — perhaps as the `/report` route inside each student's buggy editor.
-If you're using GitHub, you might not require explicit submissions from the students.
+There might or might not be a [report and/or poster](report-and-poster) involved too — perhaps as the `/report` route inside each student's buggy editor, or separate documents.
+If the students are using version control, you might not require explicit submissions from the students.
 Or you might be snapshot-cloning them at the cutoff date.
 Or you might require students to make a _release_.

-In general, we anticipate the students' work — if it is submitted at all — to take the form of the directory (or Git repo) they have been working in.
+In general, we anticipate the students' work — if it is submitted at all — to take the form of the directory (or Git repo) they have been working in, and possibly additional documents.

 ## Set the submission deadline and link